When you accept the job of ND, you summon your will to lead.

 You have high aspirations for your work.
 Project your aim in words and actions.
-Consider it a never-ending process.
 Enjoin others so it is a shared vision.
+Consider this a never-ending process of moving your organization upward.

 Help your station and your department develop a vision and mission statement.